lopezator/docs-1/v20.1/selection-queries.md

 {{site.data.alerts.callout_danger}}
 Using a sequential (i.e., non-[UUID](uuid.html)) primary key creates hot spots in the database for write-heavy workloads, since concurrent [`INSERT`](insert.html)s to the table will attempt to write to the same (or nearby) underlying [ranges](architecture/overview.html#architecture-range).
 This can be mitigated by designing your schema with [multi-column primary keys which include a monotonically increasing column](performance-best-practices-overview.html#use-multi-column-primary-keys).
 {{site.data.alerts.end}}

-{{site.data.alerts.callout_info}}
-CockroachDB does not implement cursors.
-For a scale-out system like CockroachDB, using a cursor would not be recommended for the same reason that paginating with `LIMIT`/`OFFSET` is not recommended: it forces the server to keep track of state, which means the pagination queries don't scale well.
-{{site.data.alerts.end}}

 ## Composability